Team-Falkor/Falkor/README.md

 ### RD (Real Debrid)

 - `PUBLIC_RD_CLIENT_ID`: Open source app RD client ID found on the Real Debrid documentation (https://api.real-debrid.com/)

 ## Contributing

-We welcome contributions to "Unnamed App"!
+We welcome contributions to Falkor!
 If you are looking for ways to contribute, here are some options:

 - Helping us write and improve the documentation
 - Writing code which you feel could improve the project